-The Estrela Mountain Dog is not an aggressive dog, but he has very strong protective instincts.
+The Estrela Mountain Dog is not aggressive, but he has very strong protective instincts.
 He will not hesitate to come to the rescue of those he loves.

 These dogs are calm and fearless.
 They are intelligent, loyal, and affectionate with family, though they tend to be aloof around strangers.

-They do have a tendency to bark, especially in situations where they feel their territory or family may be threatened.
+They do tend to bark, especially in situations where they feel their territory or family may be threatened.